husarion/panther_ros/panther_gazebo/README.md

 ## ROS Nodes

-### Estop
+### EStop

-`Estop` is a Gazebo GUI plugin responsible for easy and convenient changing of the robot's E-stop state.
+`EStop` is a Gazebo GUI plugin responsible for easy and convenient changing of the robot's E-stop state.

 #### Service Clients